glassCodeBender/Alexandracoin/README.md

 # Alexandracoin
-I'm writing my own cryptocurrency with the help of Princeton University.
+I'm writing my own cryptocurrency with the help of Princeton University's Computer Science department.

-I'm on vacation so I'm working on this sparingly.
+I'm on vacation right now so I'm working on this sparingly.